 - Evaluating programs.
 In Fall 2016 and Spring 2017 we conducted a pre-course/post-course study of every Notre Dame student taking a version of Introduction to Philosophy, looking at the effect of different formats of Intro on students’ interest in philosophy as an academic subject and as a life pursuit.
 We are also investigating which demographic factors, if any, predict a student’s experience in a first philosophy course.

-- Building TAships and RAships for Qualified Undergraduates.
+- Building TAships and RAships for qualified undergraduates.
 We’ve started the GGL Fellows program for undergraduates committed to leading philosophical dialogues and serving as peer mentors.
 And the EPG regularly hires 1-2 undergraduate RAs.

-- University Service: I’ve served on the Provost’s Ad Hoc Committee for Academic Advising and the University Committee for the First Year of Studies.
+- University Service: I’ve served on the Provost’s Learning Initiative, Provost’s Ad Hoc Committee for Academic Advising and the University Committee for the First Year of Studies.
 Along with members of our GGL Teaching Team, I give many presentations to other universities, foundations, community groups and Notre Dame alumni about the importance of philosophy education.